dcunited001/dcunited001.github.io/_drafts/fallout-zero-part-2.md

 all you have is excruciating chaos and protracted, disenchanting misery!

->
-SO FUCK YOU FOR THAT ONE, COWARD.
-A leader?
+> SO FUCK YOU FOR THAT ONE, COWARDS.
+Leaders?
 Really?

 And goddammit that is precisely why I am am livid our opponents would hide this from us!
 That is so cowardly.
 You are spineless cowards.
 In